backstage/backstage/docs/openapi/01-getting-started.md

 ## Generating a typed express router from a spec

 Run `yarn backstage-repo-tools package schema openapi generate --server` from the directory with your plugin.
-This will create a `router.ts` file in the `src/generated` directory that contains the OpenAPI schema as well as a generated express router with types.
+This will create a `router.ts` file in the `src/schema/openapi/generated` directory that contains the OpenAPI schema as well as a factory function for a generated express router with types that match your schema.

 You should add this command to your `package.json` for future use and you can combine both the server generation and the client generation below like so, `yarn backstage-repo-tools package schema openapi generate --server --client-package <clientPackageDirectory>`

 Use it like so, update your `router.ts` or `createRouter.ts` file with the following content,